Much is written or shown in the news about Benedict's pontificate, so I shall mention two details that impressed me.

 The second detail that impressed me is a paragraph Joseph Ratzinger wrote in 1968 about the strive of the agnostic in his book Einführung in das Christentum (Introduction to Christianity):

 The believer, as well as the unbeliever, have, each in his own way, a share in doubting and in believing if they do not hide from themselves and from the truth of their being.
 No one can completely escape doubt, and no one can completely escape faith; for the one, faith becomes present against doubt; for the other, faith becomes present through doubt, i.e., in the form of doubt.
-It is the basic quality of human destiny to find the finality of one's existence only in this unending rivalry of doubt and faith, of contestation and certainty."
+It is the essential quality of human destiny to find the finality of one's existence only in this unending rivalry of doubt and faith, of contestation and certainty."

-the context of the Church hierarchy, "Agnostics who are driven
+the context of the Church hierarchy: "Agnostics who are driven

 by the question of God (...) are closer to the kingdom of God than routine